oprobst/Spannungsmodul/README.md

 ## Further possible improvements

+  * The N-Channel Mosfet is configured as *High Switch*, but it is a LL N-Channel.
+This will cause a voltage drop to 3.4 V at Output on Jumper 1.
+In the next version, it must be configured as *Low Switch*.
   * The H-Bridge is build with 4 NPN Transistors.
 I constructed this before I heard about the H-Bridge Pattern.
 Usually it is set up with 2 NPN and 2 PNP transistors, which is more efficient.
   * The relay is not really necessary, because it just toggles the supply voltage.
 Controlling a high power N-Channel Mosfet instead would be much more efficient.
 The relay makes only sense when controlling higher voltage supply or to archieve galvanic isolation of another power source.